-Press the SEEK/CAT button ◄ while an audio file on the USB device is playing to return to the beginning of the current track.
-Press the SEEK/CAT button ◄ several times to skip backward several tracks.
+Press the SEEK/CAT or TRACK button Idea while an audio file on the USB device is playing to return to the beginning of the current track.
+Press the SEEK/CAT or TRACK button Idea several times to skip backward several tracks.

-Press the SEEK/CAT button by while an audio file on the USB device is playing to advance one track.
-Press the SFFK/CAT button several times to skip forward several tracks.
+Press the SEEK/CAT or TRACK button → while an audio file on the USB device is playing to advance one track.
+Press the SEEK/CAT or TRACK button → several times to skip forward several tracks.
 If the last track in a folder on the USB device is skipped, the first track of the next folder is played.